Abdulhadi al-Iraqi: Capture

 On April 27, 2007, it was reported that he was detained at Guantanamo Bay.
 He was previously held by the CIA.
 According to BBC News, US sources told them that al-Iraqi was arrested "late last year", meaning in 2006.

-On September 6, 2006, US President George W. Bush officially confirmed that the CIA maintained a secret network of overseas interrogation camps when he announced that fourteen "high value detainees", including al-Iraqi, had been transferred to Guantanamo, from those secret camps.
+On September 6, 2006, US President George W. Bush officially confirmed that the CIA maintained a secret network of overseas interrogation camps when he announced that fourteen "high value detainees" had been transferred to Guantanamo from those secret camps.

 Bush claimed that the transfer of these fourteen men had emptied the CIA's secret interrogation camps.
 Critics pointed out that Bush had not announced the closure of the camps and that the date of al-Iraqi's capture had not been made known.
 Al-Iraqi had a writ of habeas corpus filed on his behalf.

 The Department of Defense announced on August 9, 2007, that all fourteen of the "high-value detainees" who had been transferred to Guantanamo from the CIA's black sites had been officially classified as "enemy combatants".
 Although judges Peter Brownback and Keith J. Allred had ruled two months earlier that only "illegal enemy combatants" could face military commissions, the Department of Defense waived the qualifier and said that all fourteen men could now face charges before Guantanamo military commissions.